Introducing States of Matter Mark as Favorite (9 Favorites)

 In this lesson, students will investigate particle behavior in different forms of matter: solid, liquid and gas.
-Students will have an opportunity to examine a model of the particles in the different states of matter and will also participate in a kinesthetic demonstration of matter.
+Students will examine a model of the particles in the different states of matter and will also participate in a kinesthetic demonstration of matter.
 They will also learn what makes the states of matter different from one another when changing from one form to another.

 By the end of this lesson, students should be able to